Power of Attorney in Switzerland

 The Swiss Code of Obligations allows individuals to appoint others in order to represent them in certain situations.
-Representation is done by power of attorney in Switzerland.
+Representation is done through the power of attorney in Switzerland.
 The Swiss powers of attorney can be divided into two categories, namely the general power of attorney and the specific power of attorney.

 Most of the times powers of attorney are used for representation in inheritance matters in Switzerland.
-For details on the procedure of granting the drafting powers of attorney you can refer to our law firm in Switzerland, which has an extensive experience in handling legal matters related to the Family Law in this country, as specified above.
+For details on the procedure of granting the drafting powers of attorney, you can refer to our law firm in Switzerland, which has an extensive experience in handling legal matters related to the Family Law in this country, as specified above.

 What must a Swiss power of attorney contain?

 Drafting a power of attorney is not that simple as it must contain certain elements which will attest its validity.
 Among these are the names of the individual granting the power of attorney and the representative.
 In Switzerland, powers of attorney must also be signed and dated and the documents should also mention the place where they were concluded.

 One of the most important elements of the power of attorney is the signatures of both the donor and the empowered person.
 Usually, powers of attorney are signed before a Swiss notary who will also certify the deed.
 You can also ask our Swiss lawyers for further advice.

 Powers of attorney when doing business in Switzerland